30 Grams of Protein Breakfast: Easy High-Protein Ideas to Start Your Day

 Be Well Living

-Why Eat a High Protein Breakfast: Benefits of Protein in the Morning
+Why Eat a High Protein Breakfast?

-The high protein breakfast trend isn’t going anywhere, because the results are just too good.
-One of the first changes I make with my clients when regulating hunger hormones and working toward body composition goals is to ensure they’re getting 30+ grams of protein at breakfast.
+One of the first changes I make with my clients when regulating hunger hormones and working toward body composition goals is ensuring they’re getting 30+ grams of protein at breakfast.

-• Supports healthy weight loss (source)
+• Supports healthy weight management (source)

-A High Protein Breakfast: Protein Content in Common Breakfast Foods
+Protein Content in Common Breakfast Foods

-Here’s a quick list of some go-to breakfast foods and the protein they contain:
+Here’s a quick list of some go-to breakfast foods and the protein they contain.

-• 1 scoop Be Well Protein Powder = 20-24 g
+• 1 scoop Be Well by Kelly Protein = 20-24 g

 • 3 breakfast sausage links = 9 g (Applegate) or 11 g (Teton)